What does the LifeNet program provide?

 - Offering transportation and travel guidance, and more

-Overall, the LifeNet Team offers personal support and advocacy, just like a parent would provide:
+Overall, the LifeNet Team offers personal support and advocacy, just as a parent would provide:

 - Regular phone/text check-ins and in-person visits